andics/universal_learning/training_gradient_evaluator_single_loss/README.md

 # Training Gradient Evaluator Single Loss

-This is a modified version of the training_gradient_evaluator that trains on examples one at a time, recording the **sum of losses** until each example becomes correct.
+This is a modified version of the training_gradient_evaluator that trains on examples one at a time, training until the **loss reaches within an epsilon of zero** and recording the number of SGD steps required.

 ## What it does